RebornBeat/E-COKES-MAX/README.md

       * Serve as primary energy accumulators, collecting and regulating excess fluid/gas to provide a stable input to turbines over time.
       * They ensure that the turbines always receive a steady and controlled flow, even during fluctuations.
     - Top Chambers:
-      * Act as overflow reservoirs and high-pressure release points, capturing any excess kinetic energy and storing it for future use.
+      * Act as overflow reservoirs and high-pressure release points, capturing any excess kinetic energy and redistributing energy during demand peaks.and storing it for future use.
       * They prevent energy loss and balance overall system pressure, ensuring a smooth energy distribution cycle.

     This combination ensures a high-capacity storage system, capable of handling peak demand and long-term energy retention.